 When your family is on staycation, you’re not only saving money on your accommodation and meals, but you’re also reducing your environmental impact.

-Instead of traveling to a new destination and then spending time packing and unpacking your belongings, all of which requires energy and resources, staying in one place can help reduce your carbon footprint.
+Instead of traveling to a new destination and then spending time packing and unpacking your belongings, all of which require energy and resources, staying in one place can help reduce your carbon footprint.

 6. It Supports the Local Economy